DOFRADJO/DevOps-eng-tech-test/README.md

 ### Application Deployment (CI/CD)

-The application code (PHP script, Nginx config, Dockerfile) is deployed automatically via GitHub Actions upon a push to the `main` branch[cite: 1].
+The application code (PHP script, Nginx config, Dockerfile) is deployed automatically via GitHub Actions upon a push to the `main` branch.

 1.  **Push your code** to the `main` branch of your GitHub repository.
 This includes:
     * `app/index.php`